Find online courses made by experts from around the world.

 In this lecture the student will backup their startup configurations of both routers to the TFTP server.

-2016 will be the year to reach your goal!
+2016 & 2017 will be the years to reach your goal of getting certified!

-If you are determined, ambitious and hungry for a new beginning...then 2016 should be your year.
+If you are determined, ambitious and hungry for a new beginning...then 2016 or 2017 should be your year!

-...and how better to start the year than to get your CCNA!
+...and how better to start or end the year than to get your CCNA!

-Whether you are interested in the CCNA R/S, the CCNA Wireless or just want to understand the key topics of these certification exams, taking one or all of my courses, will get you a little closer to that goal.
+Whether you are interested in the CCNA R/S, the CCENT or even the CCNP Route and just want to understand the key topics of these certification exams, taking one or ALL of my courses, will get you a lot closer to that goal.

 But, don't take my word for it...please take a look at the FREE previews (they are available in all my courses) and see for yourself.

-As for me, 2016 will be the year of putting out new courses for different types of IT certifications among other things
+As for me, 2016 & 2017 will be the years of putting out new courses for different types of IT certifications among other things.